Rockdale Reporter

 The Friends of the Texas Historical Commission has established a special fund for

 contributions to restore these monuments.
-To make a donation, please complete the
+To make a donation, please go to the Friends

 To learn more about Texas Centennial markers or other Official Texas Historical Markers